tangrams/tangram-docs/pages/Tangram-Setup.md

 ### JavaScript Bundling

 Tangram JS may be imported or required as a module in ES6, CommonJS, or AMD (Asynchronous Module Definition).
+For more information about bundling Tangram, see the [Advanced Tangram for Front-End Engineers](https://github.com/tangrams/tangram-play/wiki/Advanced-Tangram-for-front-end-engineers:-bundlers,-frameworks,-etc) page on the [Tangram Play wiki](https://github.com/tangrams/tangram-play/).

 ## Tangram ES